sersancar/Viromics_Vigo/README.md

   7. **Taxonomic annotanion** of the binned contigs using **geNomad** (https://github.com/apcamargo/genomad).
   8. **Host prediction** of the binned contigs with **iPHoP** (https://bitbucket.org/srouxjgi/iphop/src/main/).
   9. **AMGs detection** of the binned contigs.
 We will use again **VIBRANT** to perform this task.
+  10. **Data Analysis**.
+We will use **R** to get some insights into the ecological role that viruses play in the gut microbial communie of sea cubumbers.